realworldocaml/book/en/02-guided-tour.md

 - : int = 14
 ```

+Note that the scope of the let binding is terminated by the
+double-semicolon.

-And even have multiple let statements in a row, each one adding a new
+We can also have multiple let statements in a row, each one adding a
-variable binding to what came before.
+new variable binding to what came before.

 ```ocaml
 # let x = 7 in